exussum12/coverageChecker/README.md

     git diff master...branch > /tmp/diff.txt
 or

-    git diff master...HJEAD > /tmp/diff.txt
+    git diff master...HEAD > /tmp/diff.txt
-assuming your on the branch
+assuming your on the branch currently

 This diff will be used in all of the examples